Land

 Valuing and managing Aboriginal land, sea, and sky Country requires an understanding of – and alignment with – Tasmanian Aboriginal people’s self-determined priorities.
 Actions have been developed as a first step to work with the Tasmanian Aboriginal people, to support and understand these priorities, and to build an organisational culture within NRM South to value and pursue an understanding of further priorities.

-NRM South recognises the importance and role of Traditional Ecological Knowledge in natural resource management and aims to facilitate opportunities for the continuation or reestablishment of traditional practices by Aboriginal people who are looking after Country.
+NRM South recognises the importance and role of Traditional Ecological Knowledge in natural resource management.
+Our aim is to advance opportunities for the continuation or reestablishment of traditional practices by Tasmanian Aboriginal people who are looking after Country.
 We aim to support the integration of traditional land management practices, where possible and appropriate, to contribute to the outcomes of the strategy.

 Challenges affecting land management and sustainable production in our region include climate change and its associated impacts, biosecurity threats, soil and water quality degradation, competing land uses, market changes and increasing demand, insufficient planning system and regulation, and land use intensification.

-Adaptation and improved resilience in landscape and agricultural systems help land managers to minimise the severity, duration, and consequences of these threats.
+Adaptation and improving resilience in agricultural systems helps land managers to minimise the severity, duration, and consequences of these threats.
 NRM South works with land managers and agricultural industries to plan for and mitigate risk through improved land management approaches and capacity building, and to recover from the impact of events.
-This includes providing farmers in drought-prone regions with support for the development of locally appropriate and innovative drought resilience strategies.
+This includes supporting farmers in drought-prone regions to develop locally appropriate and innovative drought resilience strategies.

-Agriculture, horticulture, and grazing are vital to Tasmania’s economy through multiple enterprises on around 1.89M ha of farmed land.
-Land-use change, including agricultural intensification, will have an impact on the condition of soil and vegetation assets in the southern region.
+Agriculture, horticulture, and grazing are vital to Tasmania’s economy.
+With multiple enterprises established across around 1.89M ha of farmed land, land-use change, including agricultural intensification, will have an impact on the condition of soil and vegetation assets in the southern region.

 Working landscapes that are well planned, protected and managed using best available science provide the best means to ensure long-term viability for Tasmanian farming industries.